nschneid/aclrollingreview/_posts/2024-09-18-workflow-manager.md

 To apply, submit a cover letter, CV/resume, and three references.

-If you havequestions about this position or to apply, contact us via
+If you have questions about this position or to apply, contact us via

 email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].